josefglatz/development-only/README.rst

 What does the extension offer you?
 ----------------------------------

-  The extension is still in development.
   If you have ideas, snippets which needs to be added, please leave me an `Issue`_.

 Each of the features are enabled automatically if the extension is activated and the ApplicationContext is set to ``Development``.